 Through teaching young people design & technology schools introduce pupils to this field of human endeavour and empower them to become people who see the world as a place of opportunity where they and others can, through their own thoughts and actions, improve their situation.

 The underlined words and phrases in the justification have considerable implications for the subject as shown in the table below.
-These implications in turn inform the pedagogies that will be appropriate.

-Four broad activities are generally recognised as being required to make up an appropriate pedagogy: designing and making, making without designing, designing without making and considering consequences.
+Four broad activities are generally recognised as being required to make up an appropriate pedagogy:

 Designing and making